 After touring the U.S. Military Academy, the royal party departed on the luxury riverboat Daniel Drew which they chartered to take them to Albany.
 As the “Jewel of the Hudson” steamed northward at 20 miles an hour, crowds cheered from the stations on the banks, giving the impression of “one continued ovation.”

-Even though the silk menu below depicts a different side-wheel paddle steamer, the design is basically the same as the day before, indicating that both menus were printed in New York City and that John Stetson may have also catered this meal.
-The bill of fare again begins with green turtle soup and offers about the same array of salads and relevés.
-It was certainly substantial enough to hold everyone over until the banquet that evening hosted by the state governor.
-Given all that was laid before Prince Edward, it is perhaps not surprising that his 29¼-inch waist would eventually balloon to 48 inches as he gorged and philandered his way through life while waiting to be king.
+The silk menu below depicts a different side-wheel paddle steamer.
+Still, the overall design is the same as the day before, indicating that both menus were printed in New York City and that John Stetson also catered this meal.
+The bill of fare again offers green turtle soup and about the same array of salads and relevés.
+The afternoon meal was certainly substantial enough to hold everyone over until the banquet that evening hosted by the state governor.
+Given all that was laid before Prince Edward, it is not surprising that his 29¼-inch waist would eventually balloon to 48 inches as he gorged and philandered his way through life while waiting to be king.
 His gluttony earned him the nickname “Tum Tum” although anyone foolish enough to address him that way was banished.

-At about the same time the prince and his entourage were cruising up the river to Albany, a squadron of the Royal British Navy arrived in Portland, Maine, charged with bringing the future king back home.
-Ironically, the naval visit marked the 85th anniversary of the Royal Navy’s previous stopover at Portland in 1775 when it burned the city to the ground during the Revolutionary War.4 The relationship between the two countries, which deteriorated further after the War of 1812, had improved in recent years.
-The next evening, while the prince was being feted in Boston, the officers of the fleet were given a municipal banquet at Portland’s City Hall.
+While the prince and his entourage were cruising up the Hudson River to Albany, a squadron of the Royal British Navy dropped anchor at Portland, Maine, charged with bringing the future king back home.
+Ironically, their arrival marked the 85th anniversary of the Royal Navy’s previous stopover at Portland in 1775 when it burned the city to the ground during the Revolutionary War.4 The relationship between the two countries, which deteriorated further after the War of 1812, had improved in recent years.
+The next evening, while the prince was being entertained in Boston, the officers of the fleet were given a municipal banquet at Portland’s City Hall.
 The dinner was catered by R. L. Robinson, renowned for the quality of his ice cream and cakes.
-The silk menu below offers chockolate (sic), vanilla, and strawberry ice creams and a goodly number of cakes.
+The silk menu below features chockolate (sic), vanilla, and strawberry ice creams and a goodly number of cakes.